KeremTurgutlu/self_supervised/README.md

 Please read the documentation [here](https://keremturgutlu.github.io/self_supervised).

-To go back to github repo [here](https://github.com/keremturgutlu/self_supervised/tree/master/).
+To go back to github repo please click [here](https://github.com/keremturgutlu/self_supervised/tree/master/).

 ## Algorithms

-Please read the papers or blog posts before getting started with an algorithm, you may also check out documentation page of each algorithm get a better understanding.
+Please read the papers or blog posts before getting started with an algorithm, you may also check out documentation page of each algorithm to get a better understanding.

 Here are the list of implemented **self_supervised.vision** algorithms: